Work. Home. Family. Friends. Money. Church. Career. Lovers. At times, life gets challenging.

 This week I met two very different women, each stuck in dead-end marriages.
 Both of them know the deal.
+Their relationships have exhausted themselves.
+The fire is gone.
 One has little children and the other has adult offspring.
-While their ages and situations are different, their stories aren’t unique.
+While their ages and situations are different, their stories aren’t dissimilar or unique.
 The first woman has an always-absent husband who loves his beer more than his family.
 The other has a love affair with his couch.
-Clearly, they’re unhappy ladies.
-They know their spouses aren’t going to change.
-When I asked them about leaving their loveless, soul-sucking marriages, a resounding no came back to me.
+They’re unhappy ladies and they know their spouses aren’t going to change.
+When I asked them about leaving their loveless, soul-sucking marriages, a resounding no came back.

 As I said, there’s nothing unique to be found here.

-The two answers they gave with their no’s came with the words many of us use.
+The two answers came with the words many of us use when confronted with these questions.
 One is children, the other is money.
-We are prepared to stay together for the kids or because we can’t afford to split up.
+They are prepared to stay together for the kids or because they can’t afford to split up.
 They are powerful reasons to not end a marriage.
 And, if it’s required, they can become perfect excuses too.

-Excuses often cover up something else that’s greater than children or money.
+Excuses often cover up something else that’s greater than children or loneliness.
 Here’s a comprehensive list of the things those excuses can hide.

 The fear of being alone consumes many of us.
-And then there is the fear of failure, conceding defeat, what people will think, losing order, routine, identity, property, family, friends, things — bolstering the fear of being alone.
-So we’d prefer to live in agony with someone we despise than be alone with nothing and no one at all.
+And then there is the fear of failure, conceding defeat, of what people will think, losing order, routine, identity, children, property, family, friends, etc — bolstering the fear of being alone.
+So we’d prefer to live in agony with someone we despise than be alone and lost.
 We’ll choose to stay than risk going.
 We just can’t let go.

-Both of these ladies could opt out of their marriages but the fear of not knowing the outcome of that choice stops them.
-It’s a cold world out there.
-The routine of pain looks comparatively friendly and warm.
-In many ways, they’ve sold their souls… to fear.
-That’s a worse place to be because if they’re prepared to sell their soul, someone else knows they’ll be prepared to sell their dignity too.
-Their minds and bodies are up for sale too.
+Both of these ladies could opt out of their marriages but the fear of not knowing the outcome of making that choice stops them.
+From the marriage’s perspective, it’s a cold world outside it.
+The routine of ongoing pain looks comparatively friendly and warm.
+In many ways, they’ve sold their souls to fear.
+That’s a worse place to be because if they’re prepared to sell their soul, someone else knows they’ll be prepared to make a deal with their dignity too.

-Woman number one could leave her husband.
-She doesn’t know it yet, but she’s already raising her children by herself.
-The father figure she wants for her kids is only in her imagination.
-The one that comes home is totally unacceptable.
+Woman number one could leave her husband and things wouldn’t change.
+She doesn’t know it, but she’s already raising her children alone.
+The father figure she wants for her kids lives only in her imagination.
+The one that comes home is someone else.

-Woman number two is almost prepared to take a baseball bat to her husband’s head.
-A fresh start in a new environment is what she really needs — and is better than another one that begins behind bars.
+Woman number two is almost prepared to take a baseball bat to her husband (her words).
+A fresh start in a new environment is what she needs — and is better than another one that begins behind bars.
 These women are already alone.
 They just haven’t made the break to complete it.
 Fear stops them.

-And that’s fear’s accomplice.
-We need it to survive.
-It gives us the things we think make our life complete — but it also binds us.
+It’s fear’s accomplice.
+In these modern times, we need it to survive.
+It gives us the things we need to make our life complete — but it also binds us.
 It traps us.
-In time, we’ll swap our mind, body and soul for more of it and what it promises to bring us.
-If we don’t watch out and learn to let go of some things, we will totally succumb to all of them.
+In time, we’ll exchange our mind, body and soul for more of it.
+If we don’t watch out and learn to let go of some things, we will succumb to all of them.
 While we’re acquiring the happiness we think we need, we can easily find ourselves feeling empty and unfulfilled.
-Instead, we will sell pieces of our mind, body and soul for brief glimpses of sunshine — only to return to the darkness soon after.
+Instead, we will sell pieces of our mind, body and soul for brief glimpses of sunshine — always to return to the darkness afterwards.
 That’s a hard way to live.
-It’s actually quite sad.
+And it’s quite sad.

 Work.
 Home.
 Family.
 Church.
 Friends.
 Lovers.
 Life.
-At times, we need to let go of something to free ourselves from fear.
+At times, we need to let go of something to free ourselves from fear and/or money.

 Which one (or part thereof) would you choose to lose to improve the quality of your life and give you back your freedom?